-MANDATORY FINDINGS OF SIGNIFICANCE - POTENTIAL TO DEGRADE THE QUALITY OF THE ENVIRONMENT, SUBSTANTIALLY REDUCE THE HABITAT OF A FISH OR WILDLLIFE SPECIES, CAUSE A FISH WILDLIFE POPULATION TO DROP BELOW SELF-SUSTAINING LEVELS, THREATEN TO ELIMNIATE A PLANT OR ANIMAL COMMUNITY
+MANDATORY FINDINGS OF SIGNIFICANCE - POTENTIAL TO DEGRADE THE QUALITY OF THE ENVIRONMENT, SUBSTANTIALLY REDUCE THE HABITAT OF A FISH OR WILDLIFE SPECIES, CAUSE A FISH WILDLIFE POPULATION TO DROP BELOW SELF-SUSTAINING LEVELS, THREATEN TO ELIMNIATE A PLANT OR ANIMAL COMMUNITY species.

-The Water Board finds that the proposed action has the potential to degrade the quality of the environment and cause harm to the habitat or a population of fish or wildlife species.
 By definition the use of the pesticide, usually has a goal of eliminating or severely depleting a population of a plant or animal species.
 In some cases, habitat for a species may be impacted if the habitat is an invasive aquatic plant, such as a bed of Eurasian watermilfoil being targeted for control.
 The goal of pesticide uses covered by this Basin Plan amendment is to protect and restore ecosystem integrity, water quality, and associated beneficial uses.
 So, while a population will be impacted by the use of a pesticide [CCR Section 15091(a)(3)], the impact will also be beneficial to the environment.
 In fact, not using pesticides may result in degradation of these values.